Allez les bleus!

 This word, pronounced kind of like “marn”, is what you should yell if a player appears to touch the ball (or “handball” in English).

-Lastly, shout out “quel but” or “What a goal!” when Karim Benzema does his thing.
+Lastly, shout out “quel but” or “What a goal!” when Mbappé/Giroud do their thing.

-France has one of the world’s best national anthems for sporting purposes, it’s got a really rousing tune and suitably combative lyrics and is usually belted out at key moments during matches.
+France has one of the world’s best national anthems for sporting purposes, it’s got a really rousing tune and suitably combative lyrics.
+As such it’s often belted out by fans at key moments during a match, in addition to the formal pre-match anthems.